smasongarrison/D3mirt/README.md

 parameters, direction cosines, and spherical coordinates.
 Regarding the latter, spherical coordinates are represented by $\theta$, the vector projection of the vector arrows in the $xz$-plane, and $\phi$, the positive angle between the y-axis and the vectors ($\rho = 1$).
-If constructs are used, the function also returns construct direction cosines, spherical coordinates for the construct vector arrows, and
-$DDISC$ parameters (one index per construct).
+Observe, the $\theta$ angle is oriented following the positive pole of the $x$ and $z$ axis so that the angle increases clockwise in the graphical output.
+If constructs are used, the function also returns construct direction cosines, spherical coordinates for the construct vector arrows, and $DDISC$ parameters (one index per construct).

 The three-dimensional compensatory model is specified so that all items load on all three factors in the model, and that the factors are